priya24d/KUP_2021/README.md

 What Scala?
 Scala is a general-purpose programming language providing support for both object-oriented programming and functional programming.
 The language has a strong static type system.
 Designed to be concise, many of Scala's design decisions are aimed to address criticisms of Java.

 In this Repository
-I have created SBT, Maven, Reverse, Selection sorting and Collection including table, lastelement, Stack and Queue Assignments and OOPS assignments.
+I have created SBT, Maven, Reverse, Selection sorting and Collection including table, lastelement, Stack and Queue Assignments, OOPS assignments and Generic queue class.

 <H3>1.
 SBT Assignment-</H3>
 A class named Calculator using scala which contains the implementation of the following operations: